 Many aspects of addiction are still highly debated today.
 However, if you or your loved one are struggling with addiction, there is value in considering whether or not the perceptions you hold are conducive to the outcomes you desire.
 Given that addiction can be fatal, it is paramount that we make strides in the right direction.

 At Williamsville Wellness, we subscribe to the belief that treatment is oftentimes necessary for those struggling with addiction.
 Willpower is a component of recovery, but it must be supplemental to addressing addiction at its core for long-term results.

 We also view addiction as a spectrum, which is why we have differing levels of care.
 At the lowest level, we utilize telehealth and visual components to deliver treatment electronically.
 This program is called smartIOP.
 The next step up is our Intensive Outpatient (IOP) program, where you come four days a week for three hours.
-Here, patients engage in individual and group therapy sessions.
+Here, patients engage in individual and group therapy sessions also supplemented with visual components.
 If you need more care than IOP, we have Partial Hospitalization (PHP), which is similar to IOP, but it is five hours a day, five days a week.
 Finally, we have our 28-day residential program that is holistic in nature.
-We hope by offering these differing levels of care, that we can help patients lead sober lives well before they have hit rock bottom.
+We hope by offering these differing levels of care that we can help patients lead sober lives well before they have hit rock bottom.

 Finally, the stigmatization of addiction is harder to address since it is a product of many years of demonization.
 It requires a societal shift in how we view and tend to addiction and the people impacted by it.
 However, just because it is difficult does not mean we are not trying.
 At Williamsville Wellness, we practice what we preach.
 Many members of our staff are recovering addicts themselves.
-This not only gives patients someone to talk to that knows what they are going through, but it also shows patients the kind of life they could have if they keep up the hard work.
+This not only gives patients an opportunity to speak with people that know what they are going through, but it also shows patients the kind of life they could lead if they keep up their hard work.